 In the event of the dissolution or termination of the Society, title to and possession of all the property of the incorporated Society shall pass forthwith to such organization or organizations qualified for exemption under Section 501 (c) (3) of the Internal Revenue Code of 1954, as amended, that in the option of the Voting Members is or are best fitted to carry on the purpose of the MAQC Society.

-MAQC Society Board of Directors and Officers
+MAQC Society Board of Directors, Officers, and Senior Leadership

 Wendell Jones, PhD, Executive Chair